-How Beyoncé and Jay-Z Thrived on Scandal and Made It to 10 Years of Marriage
+Still on the Run: How Beyoncé and Jay-Z Got Stronger Than Ever After Scandal

 X Prutting/BFA/REX/Shutterstock

-On the album's title track he raps, "Look, I apologize/ Often womanize/ Took for my child to be born to see through a woman's eyes/ Took for these natural twins to believe in miracles."
-But Blue was born in 2011, and the lid wasn't entirely blown off the Carter family's secrets until May 2014.
-In the interim, there was plenty of time to dirty more laundry.
+On the album's title track he raps, "Look, I apologize / Often womanize / Took for my child to be born to see through a woman's eyes / Took for these natural twins to believe in miracles."
+But before Blue was born in 2012, and the lid was blown off the Carter family's secrets in May 2014, there was plenty of time to dirty the laundry.

-On "Mine," Bey sang, "Been having conversations about breakups and separations/ I'm not feeling like myself since the baby/ Are we gonna even make it?"
+On 2013's "Mine," Bey sang, "Been having conversations about breakups and separations / I'm not feeling like myself since the baby / Are we gonna even make it?"

+She was also asserting herself more in the political arena, speaking up about issues plaguing her fellow women aside from flaky, commitment-phobic, deadbeat men.
+In the 2013 HBO film Beyoncé: Life Is But a Dream, she says, "I truly believe that women should be financially independent from their men.
+And let's face it, money gives men the power to run the show.
+It gives men the power to define value.
+They define what's sexy.
+And men define what's feminine.
+It's ridiculous."

 But at the same time they were laying the foundation for their first On the Run tour, with Bey joining her husband on "Part II (On the Run)" off of his 2013 album Magna Carta Holy Grail.
 Her surprise album dropped that December.
-They opened the 2014 Grammys together in January with a swoon-worthy performance, the question of whether Beyoncé meant to have wet hair or not the only lingering mystery.
+They opened the 2014 Grammys together in January with a sultry, swoon-worthy performance, the question of whether Beyoncé meant to have wet hair or not the only lingering mystery.

 Yet, as Jay-Z would put it later, "things" were about to start happening that the public could see.